Review: Uncharted 3 Drake’s Deception

 That leads me to my second complaint, the idea that you need to press a button to gather extra ammo that’s on the ground.
 Now I have no problem with a game asking me to press a button if I want to swap a weapon I currently have with one on the ground but to make me press just for ammo?
 It’s obnoxious in this day and age.
 There’s a whole line between realistic and arcade and the trick is to make the mundane tasks seamless, automatically picking up ammo you run over helps games because it clears out that mundane activity.
 Naughty Dog seems to think that it adds to the realism but to that argument I present the punishment that the enemies can take and still come at you.

 I found myself sneaking up and around obstacles in levels just so I could engage as many people as possible in melee combat because I didn’t want to use my gun.
 To me this is a clear sign that something is broken in your design, if your gameplay involving guns is so poor that someone is literally bringing their fists to a gunfight you have to fix it.

-Also Naughty Dog, we could excuse no crouch in the first game, the second game was iffy, this time there’s no reason that Nathan Drake can only move perfectly upright.
-He can take cover and move from cover just fine and you’ll find that depending on the difficulty you’ll be doing it quite often but as far as moving around during a gunfight you’re stuck standing upright and that’s it.
+Also Naughty Dog, we could excuse no crouch in the first game, the second game was iffy, this time there is no reason that Nathan Drake can only move perfectly upright.
+He can take cover and move from cover just fine and you’ll find that depending on the difficulty you’ll be doing it quite often, but as far as moving around during a gunfight you’re stuck standing upright and that’s it.